Treating symptoms just wasn't enough for Chengkai Dai, M.D., Ph.D., when he practiced medicine in China.

 Dai was hired as an assistant professor at The Jackson Laboratory in December 2008.
 Ever since, he's been busy recruiting and overseeing a hand-picked research team that is studying how and why cancer cells can multiply at will.
 He and his staff study a family of proteins called heat-shock or stress proteins, which normally protect healthy cells from environmental stressors.
 In cancer, however, these proteins change allegiance and instead help to protect cancer cells, allowing them to grow and divide rapidly.

-Dai is confident that his stress response research will have broad clinical applications through development of new cancer-treatment strategies.
+Dai is confident that his stress-response research will have broad clinical applications through development of new cancer-treatment strategies.
 "This is research in which we are trying to understand the mechanisms of what caused the cancer.
 Once you understand these mechanisms, you can understand the weakness of the cancer and how to attack that weakness to prevent and cure the cancer," he says.
 "Ultimately, once you understand these mechanisms, we'll move into translational work in terms of how you can apply what we've learned to human cancer therapy.
 The long-term goal is identifying an approach that effectively inhibits this stress response in human cancers."

-Dai is not yet 40, but his work already has earned him widespread recognition.
+Dai’s work already has earned him widespread recognition.
 He received the Children's Tumor Foundation Young Investigator Award and the Ellison Medical Foundation New Scholar in Aging Award prior to the recent NIH award, which will help his research at the Laboratory for years to come.

 The NIH New Innovator award "means a lot to me, and I think this really helps young scientists to think boldly in pushing the field forward," says Dai.
 "This grant will allow me to pursue some highly innovative ideas, which may have profound impacts on our fundamental understanding of cancer biology and on designing future anticancer therapies.
 I feel very honored to be among the very small group of young scientists who received this award.
 What these awards encourage is risky, high-impact research, and my research fits into that criteria.
 It's bold and it's risky, but could potentially have a huge impact."